CDLUC3/mrt-admin-sinatra/app/config/mrt/query/README.md

 queries:
   # where possible, the query should match the sinatra route for a specific request
   /queries/consistency/replication/objects-2:
+    # update: true.
+If true, this indicates that the query performs an update.
+    # non_report: true.
+If true, this indicates that this query is not displayed as a report.
     # status: Optional.
 If provided, this sets a default status for the report.
     status: PASS
     # description: Optional.
 Markdown to display as a report description.